TL;DR

 We ran the same Convex to Neon migration on four apps in a week.
 Here is what stayed identical, what differed per app, and the real speed-up by app two.

-A week ago I wrote up the Convex to Neon migration on a single app, dd-clipper, as a war story.
+A week ago I wrote up the Convex to Neon migration on a single app, dd-clipper, as a practical notes post.
 Five tables, five PRs, a planning doc, and a list of lessons we paid for in time.
-That post lives at migrating Convex to Neon and Drizzle.

 Tonight three more apps shipped the same migration in one sitting. dd-skills-marketplace, dd-hooks-directory, dd-mcp-directory.
 A fourth, adcraft-ai, is in flight.
 One app is an anecdote.
 Four apps is a pattern.